glowkeeper/glowkeeper.github.io/public/assets/posts/misc/anotherGreatEscape.md

-# Another Great Escape
+# Another Great Escape - May, 2018

-Three days of music and fun at Brighton's 2018 Great Escape festival.

-**May, 2018**

 ## Thursday